Bunlong/next-share/README.md

 ## 🎁 Features

+* No dependencies
 * Compatible with both JavaScript and TypeScript
-* Next Share Buttons and Next Share Icons
+* Share buttons for your next React app:
   * Facebook
   * Line
   * Pinterest